trapexit/mergerfs/README.md

 # PERFORMANCE

 mergerfs is at its core just a proxy and therefore its theoretical max performance is that of the underlying devices.
 However, given it is a FUSE filesystem working from userspace there is an increase in overhead relative to kernel based solutions.
 That said the performance can match the theoretical max but it depends greatly on the system's configuration.
 Especially when adding network filesystems into the mix there are many variables which can impact performance.
-Drive speeds and latency, network speeds and lattices, general concurrency, read/write sizes, etc. Unfortunately, given the number of variables it has been difficult to find a single set of settings which provide optimal performance.
+Drive speeds and latency, network speeds and latency, general concurrency, read/write sizes, etc. Unfortunately, given the number of variables it has been difficult to find a single set of settings which provide optimal performance.
 If you're having performance issues please look over the suggestions below.

 NOTE: be sure to read about these features before changing them

 * enable (or disable) `splice_move`, `splice_read`, and `splice_write`
 * increase cache timeouts `cache.attr`, `cache.entry`, `cache.negative_entry`
 * enable (or disable) page caching (`cache.files`)
+* enable `cache.writeback`
 * enable `cache.open`
 * enable `cache.statfs`
 * enable `cache.symlinks`